-- d) Capital costs shall be limited to \$12.01 per resident day for all nursing facilities participating in the State Medicaid Program.
+- d) Capital costs shall be limited to \$20.95 per resident day, effective July 1, 2023, for all nursing facilities participating in the State Medicaid Program.
 (See Section C, Provision Number(s) 3, 4, 5, and 6).
-Beginning July 1, 2006, and annually thereafter, the capital cost limitation will be inflated by one/half the annual percentage of cost change from the previous year to the current year, calculated by using the Means Building Index for South Dakota. - 5.
+Effective July 1, 2024, the capital cost limitation will be inflated by 4.3 percent as provided for in the State legislative appropriation.
+The appropriation for the inflationary percentage adjustment is included as part of the annual appropriation act for the ongoing and current expenses of state government.
+The act is approved by the legislative appropriation committee, the legislature, and Governor.
+The state plan will be updated to incorporate the actual adjustments once the adjustments are officially determined by the state's legislature. - 3.
 A return on net equity shall be an allowable cost for proprietary facilities.
 The allowable rate of return shall be the average mid-point of the prime interest rate and the rate of 180-day U.S. Treasury Bills, as reported on the last business day of June, September, December, and March.
-The rate of return shall not exceed 10% and will be calculated on the provider's fiscal year-end balance sheet of the cost report required in Section A, Provision Number 3. - 6.
+The rate of return shall not exceed 10% and will be calculated on the provider's fiscal year-end balance sheet of the cost report required in Section A, Provision Number 3. - 4.
 Building depreciation shall be limited to 3% on masonry and 4% on frame buildings and shall be calculated on the straight-line method.
 Generally-accepted accounting procedures will be used in determining the life of any addition(s) and improvements to primary structures.
-Effective July 1, 1999, the capital basis for depreciation of new construction, major renovation, and or any facilities acquired through purchase, must be subject to a salvage value computation of at least 15% (Section C, Provision Number 6). - Depreciation on fixed equipment shall be calculated on the straight-line method, following the American Hospital Association (AHA) Guidelines for any item(s) purchased after January 1, 1987. - 8.
+Effective July 1, 1999, the capital basis for depreciation of new construction, major renovation, and or any facilities acquired through purchase, must be subject to a salvage value computation of at least 15% (Section C, Provision Number 6). - 5.
+Depreciation on fixed equipment shall be calculated on the straight-line method, following the American Hospital Association (AHA) Guidelines for any item(s) purchased after January 1, 1987. - 6.
 Depreciation on major moveable equipment, furniture, automobiles, and specialized equipment shall be calculated on the straight-line method, following the American Hospital Association (AHA) Guidelines for any item purchased after January 1, 1987.
 Deviation from the AHA Guidelines may be granted in those instances in which facilities can provide the Department with documented historical proof of useful life.